awsdocs/amazon-rds-user-guide/doc_source/MySQL.Procedural.Importing.NonRDSRepl.md

      etc...
      ```

-     To improve performance, you can perform these operations in parallel from multiple connections so that all of your tables get created and then loaded at the same time\.
+     To improve performance, you can perform these operations in parallel from multiple connections so that all of your tables are created and then loaded at the same time\.
 **Note**
 If you used any data\-formatting options with mysqldump when you initially dumped the table, make sure to use the same options with `mysqlimport` or LOAD DATA LOCAL INFILE to ensure proper interpretation of the data file contents\.